N0taN3rd/Squidwarc/README.md

 v60 is currently used and known to work well :+1:

-Chrome < v59 will not work.
+Chrome < v59 Headless will not work.
+Windows sorry your not supported yet.

 No testing is done on canary or google-chrome-unstable so your millage may vary if you use these versions.
-Windows sorry your not supported yet.

 Takes one argument `headless` if you wish to use Chrome headless otherwise runs Chrome with a head :grinning: